Vane33aRodrigue3/FINANO/README.md

 1. Expense Manager: Students can add/delete data related to their expenses and keep track of their monthly expenditures.
 2. Bill Manager: Pay all your bills and purchase OTT subscriptions in one place.
 3. Financial Aid Support: Apply for various scholarship schemes and financial aid.
-4. Investment: Find the best options for investing your money and grow them over time.
+4. Investment: Find the best options for investing your money and grow them over time..